livelybone/vue-scrollbar-live/README.md

 A vue scrollbar component, support SSR.

-If your the width of native scrollbar in your browser is 0, this component use the native
+How it works: Set the width of native scrollbar hidden -> append custom bar element to the wrap element

 ## repository
 https://github.com/livelybone/vue-scrollbar-live.git